 Peloton Mode

-Also available at rei.com, performancebike.com, trekbikes.com, and wiggle.com
+Also available at rei.com, performancebike.com, and tredz.co.uk

 Varia RTL515 Cons in Detail

-Micro-USB Charging Cable
+Micro USB Charging Cable

 Compatibility Issues with non-Garmin Devices